Overleaf, GitHub, Zotero: Syncing Your Bibliography

 We will download and install the Better BibTeX plugin for Zotero during the workshop, and we will do most of our LaTeX work in a test Overleaf document.

-Any student who participates in at least 3 library workshops during the fall 2022 semester will be eligible for a prize.
+Any student who participates in at least 3 library workshops during the Spring 2023 semester will be eligible for a prize.
 Learn more about the Workshop Incentive Program.

 - 4:00pm - 5:00pm